zcqsntr/RL_OED-proposal/README.md

 If our findings are unsatisfactory, do we have an exit plan?
 Do we have deliverables along the way that we can still provide the community with?

-The failure case for a group that would want to use this method is that the training time becomes prohibitive for them to use it on models that are relevant to them.
-We can still demonstrate the method and develop a software package, and show that using the hardware we have available we can perform OED on complex biological models.
-And the community can use it for models of a scale that their hardware would allow.
+As the effectiveness of the method has already been demonstrated.
+The failure case now is that the training time becomes prohibitive to use it on models that are relevant to the user with the hardware that they have available.
+We can still demonstrate the method and show that using the hardware we have available we can perform OED on complex biological models.
+The community can use it for models of a scale that their hardware would allow.

 ## Preliminary Findings